alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

           - Expand the `Safe Haven Service Accounts` OU
           - Right click on the "Local AD Sync Administrator" user and select "reset password"
           - Set the password to the the secret value from the `shm-<shm-id>-localadsync-password` secret in the management Key Vault.
-          - Leave the other settings as is and click "Ok"
+          - Leave the other settings as is and click `OK`
     - Click `Next`
   - On the `Azure AD sign-in configuration` screen:
     - Verify that the `User Principal Name` is set to `userPrincipalName`